Course syllabus for Applied bioinformatics

 • Apply and implement methods to predict genes and their functions and perform annotation of DNA sequences.
 Special emphasis will be given to Hidden Markov Models (HMM).

-• Discuss computational issues in analysing sequence data on small and large scale, including algorithmic limitations and the need for heuristic approaches.
+• Discuss computational issues in analysing sequence data on small and large scale, including algorithmic limitations, the need for heuristic approaches, and how tools can be combined into workflows.

 • Discuss and apply gene set enrichment analysis and how it can be used to biologically interpret results from omics data.